murb/geonames_dump/README.md

 other words, this will create models and fill database with place/city/country informations.

-A convenient way to search for data is to use GeonamesDump search accessor `GeonamesDump.search`.
+A convenient way to search for data is to use Geonames search accessor `Geonames.search`.
 This method interate on data types to find a result.
 Search order is the following :

 1. Cities